 1. Minimize screen time before bedtime

 Establishing at least 1 to 2 hours of screen-free time right before your kid’s bedtime can help them calm down and ready for bed.
-Computer monitor, phone, or television screens emit blue light which can interfere with the production of an important piece of the sleep-wake cycle or the Melatonin hormone.
+Computer monitors, phones, or television screens emit blue light, which can interfere with producing an important piece of the sleep-wake cycle or the Melatonin hormone.

 2. Using night-lights and stuff toys can improve your child’s sleep

 Providing a super-cozy light in your kid’s bedroom can definitely help them put to sleep.
-The science behind it is all about the Melatonin.
-This hormone is naturally produced and secreted from our brain which is responsible for keeping our body’s ready for sleep – or simply, it controls our body clock.
+The science behind it is all about Melatonin.
+This hormone is naturally produced and secreted from our brain, responsible for keeping our body ready for sleep – or simply, it controls our body clock.

 3. Give your child ‘sleep-improving’ food

-Some food such as grapes, cherries, sweet corn, oats, and rice contains melatonin which can help your kids to feel sleepy.
-Tryptophan is one of the key ingredients for the melatonin production and you can get it by consuming poultry such as chicken leg, milk, and nuts.
+Some foods such as grapes, cherries, sweet corn, oats, and rice contain melatonin which can help your kids feel sleepy.
+Tryptophan is one of the key ingredients for melatonin production, and you can get it by consuming poultry such as chicken leg, milk, and nuts.

 4. Give Them a Comfortable Bedding/Mattress To Sleep

-To prevent your kid having trouble sleeping, it is a great idea to give them a nice place to sleep with.
+To prevent your kid from having trouble sleeping, it is a great idea to give them a nice place to sleep with.
 Children usually are attached to their bedrooms.
-Having a comfortable and nice bedroom set up (like providing them with good memory foam mattress) for their bedding to cuddle and spend the night with might be what is missing to get that goodnight sleep.
+Having a comfortable and nice bedroom set up (like providing them with a good memory foam mattress) for their bedding to cuddle and spend the night with might be what is missing to get that goodnight’s sleep.

 5. Set an appropriate bedtime can help improve your child’s sleep

 An average child needs 9 – 11 hours of sleep every night.
-However, the sleep patterns and needs may vary based on their body clock.
-For example, if your kid is an early riser, there is still a possibility that could wake up early even if their bedtime is pretty late.
-This could also apply to the night owl who usually falls asleep only if their body is ready.
+However, their sleep patterns and needs may vary based on their body clock.
+For example, if your kid is an early riser, it is still possible to wake up early even if their bedtime is pretty late.
+This could also apply to the night owl, which usually falls asleep only if their body is ready.

 6. Focus on your kid’s relaxation and provide protection from fears

-Watching your kid sleep or insisting them that it’s bed time, gives them anxiety that might cause trouble to their brain to shut off for the night.
+Watching your kid sleep or insisting that it’s bedtime gives them anxiety that might cause trouble to their brain to shut off for the night.
 Instead, focus on the idea of calming your child’s body down.

 7. Give your kid a bath before sleep

-Having a nice and warm bath before going to sleep will help your kid achieve a quality sleep.
-Warm bath 1 – 2 hours before sleep can raise your kid’s body temperature for a moment.
+Having a nice and warm bath before going to sleep will help your kid achieve a night of quality sleep.
+A warm bath 1 – 2 hours before sleep can raise your kid’s body temperature for a moment.
 Then eventually drops down once they get out of the tub.
 A drop in body temperature will now signal the brain that their body is ready to sleep.

 Improve your child’s sleep

-Ensuring that your kid is having a proper and quality sleep each night is the most challenging yet endearing part of parenting.
+Ensuring that your kid has a proper and quality sleep each night is the most challenging yet endearing part of parenting.

-Following these simple and effective tips on how to improve their sleep such providing them soothing night-light, sleeping on the memory foam mattress which is proven to improve the quality of sleep by a notch compared to regular bedding, gnawing some healthy food before bed, and so on, will surely give their mornings a boost and a kick to start a day with full of energy.
+Following these simple and effective tips on how to improve their sleep, such as providing them soothing night-light, sleeping on the memory foam mattress, which is proven to improve the quality of sleep by a notch compared to regular bedding, gnawing some healthy food before bed, and so on, will surely give their mornings a boost and a kick to start a day with full of energy.

 There Ya’ Go!

-That was our top 7 ways to improve your child’s sleep.
+Those were our top 7 ways to improve your child’s sleep.
 Which tip was your favorite?
 Do you have other tips to add to the list?
-Let us know it the comments below!
+Let us know in the comments below!